learning-zone/html-basics/notes/HTML5.md

 ---

-#### Explain the concept of cloud computing to my older (not-very-technical) mother.
+#### Q. Explain the concept of cloud computing to my older (not-very-technical) mother.
     // I actually had to do this in real life and it was harder than I expected.
     // Another example is explain a database to someone’s grandparents.

 ---

-#### In as much detail as you like, explain what happens when I type "google.com" into my browser's address bar and press enter.
+#### Q. In as much detail as you like, explain what happens when I type "google.com" into my browser's address bar and press enter.

 ---

-#### How would you explain the Internet to a child?
+#### Q. How would you explain the Internet to a child?

 ---

-#### Explain the importance of standards and standards bodies.
+#### Q. Explain the importance of standards and standards bodies.

 ---

-#### What happens when somebody hits the URL in browser?
+#### Q. What happens when somebody hits the URL in browser?

 ---

-#### What are HTTP methods?
+#### Q. What are HTTP methods?
 List all HTTP methods that you know, and explain them.

 ---

-#### Why has it been better to serve site assets from multiple domains?
+#### Q. Why has it been better to serve site assets from multiple domains?

 ---

-#### Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
+#### Q. Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.

----

----

-#### Version Control

----

----

-#### What is your preferred version control software?

----

-#### Do you have experience working on a project versioned with Git?

----

-#### What is your opinion on pull requests (and code reviews)?

----

-#### What is the difference between Git and Github?

----

-#### What would you consider an effective Git workflow?

----

-#### What are build tools good for?
-Which ones are you familiar with?